xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 02 - Updates

-First let us see the problem.
+First, let us see the problem.
 We expect that after changing the store, our UI would update itself.
-This does not happen and the reason is pretty obvious.
+This does not happen, and the reason is pretty obvious.
 React has no idea that the "store" was updated.

 ```js
 render((